Shambles: Liverpool's title hopes all but over after Brighton embarrassment | Goal.com

 That could well be that, as far as Liverpool’s title aspirations are concerned.

 That main course, a home match with Manchester City at the weekend, is now a do-or-die affair.
-Even a draw will not suffice, with Pep Guardiola’s side already seven points clear of the champions with a game in hand.
+Even a draw will not suffice for Liverpool, with Pep Guardiola’s side already seven points clear of the champions with a game in hand.

 City’s record at Anfield may be poor – they have not won here since 2003 – but their form means they will head into the game as favourites.